 • Shall be provided with physical protection not lower than recommended by IAEA;

-• Shall be re-exported or transferred from the jurisdiction of receiving country only with prior written consent of the State Corporation for atomic energy “Rosatom” agreed with the Federal Service for technical and export control of Russia
+• Shall be re-exported or transferred from the jurisdiction of receiving country only with prior written consent of the State Corporation for atomic energy “Rosatom” agreed by the Federal Service for technical and export control of Russia

 5. Terms of delivery.

-5.1 The Contractor shall transfer the FHM LCC SYSTEM with the regular fuel delivery on the terms DAP – airport Bushehr (INCOTERMS 20010, ICC, rev. 600) with the aircraft of Volga Dnepr Airlines.
+5.1 The Contractor shall transfer the FHM LCC SYSTEM with the regular fuel delivery on the terms DAP – airport Bushehr (INCOTERMS 2010, ICC, rev. 600) with the aircraft of Volga Dnepr Airlines.

+5.2 The delivery date of the Equipment is …………………………….

-5.2 The Contractor is obliged to receive necessary export license before shipment of the FHM LCC SYSTEM.
+5.3 The Contractor is obliged to receive necessary export license before shipment of the FHM LCC SYSTEM.